-Portnoy’s Complaint, the very one that gave the book its title, Roth defines as “a disorder in which strongly felt ethical and altruistic impulses are perpetually warring with extreme sexual longings, often of a perverse nature”.
-Surely, we can all relate 😉 The book is presented as a monologue as told to a psychiatrist, and I think it was very clever on Roth’s part to position it that way.
+Roth defines Portnoy’s Complaint as “a disorder in which strongly felt ethical and altruistic impulses are perpetually warring with extreme sexual longings, often of a perverse nature”.
+Surely, we can all relate 😉 The book is presented as a monologue as told to a psychiatrist, and I think it was very clever to position it that way.
 Had it read as a simple conversation with a generic “reader”, or a diary entry or some such nonsense, Portnoy’s pontificating would have been much harder to stomach.
 In Roth’s own words, the artistic choice to frame the story as a psychoanalytic session was motivated by “the permissive conventions of the patient-analyst situation” which would “permit [him] to bring into [his] fiction the sort of intimate, shameful detail, and coarse, abusive language that […] in another fictional environment would have struck [him] as pornographic, exhibitionistic, and nothing but obscene.”
 So, yeah.
 The dude knew what he was doing.

 (And the ending is so good!
 I’d imagine there are a lot of readers who have rolled their eyes and groaned, but I say: boo to them!
 It effectively turns the whole book into the set-up for a joke, the final words being the punchline.
 And if that doesn’t convince you to pick up Portnoy’s Complaint and give it a go, I don’t know what will!)